Sorry we couldn’t find anything

 • any discontinuance of market quotations.

-The Publications of the Galt & Taggart are not updated after their release and may due to changing circumstances become inaccurate and possibly misleading after a period of time which may vary from seconds and minutes to days, weeks and months depending on the Information.
-Galt & Tggart gives no guarantee against, and assumes no liability towards any recipient for, a Publication being outdated.
+The Publications of Galt & Taggart are not updated after their release and may due to changing circumstances become inaccurate and possibly misleading after a period of time which may vary from seconds and minutes to days, weeks and months depending on the Information.
+Galt & Taggart gives no guarantee against, and assumes no liability towards any recipient for a Publication being outdated.

 • perform any other action.